 1. Follow the Pattern of the Exam

 Exam pattern plays a key role.
 Candidates appearing for MHT CET MBA must visit the official website and observe the MHT MBA CET exam pattern.
 It is considered critical for exam preparation.
-In addition, it offers the candidates a clear picture of the exam, the number of questions from each part and all other details.

 | Full-Form | Maharashtra Common Entrance Test |